Integrating an external Warehouse Management System

 A number of our customers have made custom integrations to an external warehouse management system.
 These systems are sometimes “In-house” but most of the cases we have seen are when the WMS is the operative system of an external logistics provider (commonly called a 3PL).
 The 3PL can be storing and products and sending them out to customers, possibly arranging transportation etc. In at least one case the Manu Online user has used the 3PL for delivering components directly to work cells in their production area by calling off sets of components to work orders.

 There are a number of different possible processes, the choice of these will depend on the best interest of the business.
-Read here about connections models with e-commerce systems.

 The typical data flows for connecting an external WMS using the traditional model (sales orders are in Manu Online) are as follows:

 |Sales Order||Out||WMS gets a copy of all sales orders.
 Optionally filter by the “deliver from” location of the sales order line if the business has both internal and external warehousing.
 Normally price information is omitted from orders entered to the WMS.|

 |Purchase Orders||Out||The WMS gets a copy of all purchase orders.
 Optionally filter by the “Deliver to” location of the order.|